krasoffski/pytasks/getting_started_with_python.md

  - Think Python: How to Think Like a Computer Scientist - Allen B. Downey [`Python3`][b2]

 ## Novice
+After you get familiar with basic data types and language construction it is time for performing useful and interesting small tasks.
+The best way to learn new language is to have a lot of practice and follow best practice.
+It can be done with help of following awesome site: https://www.codewars.com/ Mentioned site contains a lot of tricky tasks created by experienced programmers grouped by complexity.
+Not to mention the fact, that you can check your solution using prepare tests.

+Moreover, from this point we have to dive in Python standard library and Python topics such as iterators, decorators, properties and so forth.
+Here are books which are worth a look:

  - Python Essential Reference, 4th - David Beazley `Python2`
  - The Python Standard Library by Example, 1st - Doug Hellmann [`Python2`][n1]/[`Python3`][n2]